Date: 18th February 2012

 Location: Horsham, West Sussex

-My fourth stadium of 2012 was on Saturday 18th February 2012 at Gorings Mead in Horsham, West Sussex.
+My fourth new ground of 2012 was on Saturday 18th February at Gorings Mead in Horsham, West Sussex.
 The match was Horsham vs. Hastings United in the Ryman Isthmian League Premier Division.

 Gorings Mead is located in a residential area close to the town centre.
 Horsham railway station is just under a mile from the venue.
 The ground has been home to Horsham since 2009 as their former Queen Street ground was sold to housing developers.
 The club initially groundshared at Worthing before moving back to Horsham to Gorings Mead which sits adjacent to their old Queen Street ground.